a row of young students at their desks writing in workbooks

 Art

 The art curriculum integrates the four disciplines of art education: art history and culture, aesthetic perception, creative expression, and art criticism.
 Each lesson exposes students to works of fine art, history and culture, creative art production activities, and critical thinking.
-Students will be introduced to artist profiles and children’s book illustrators.
+Artists from a range of cultures and historical art movements are introduced with picture books.
 These skills are built upon annually with a greater degree of difficulty as students advance through the upper grades.

 Music

-The alto recorder is introduced and students compose, rehearse, and perform music in small and large ensembles.
-The focus continues to be on singing in tune, melody and harmony, moving in syncopation, and learning more advanced terminology through use of the interactive smart board and a music computer program.
+The fifth-grade music program introduces the alto recorder.
+Students compose, rehearse, and perform music in small and large ensembles.
+The focus continues to be on singing in tune, melody and harmony, moving in syncopation, and learning more advanced musical terminology.

 Physical Education